13 / 10 / 2014 00:00 AM

-They are ambassadors for the 6Cs, creating a unique link between this national policy and strategy to the frontline.
+Care Makers are ambassadors for the 6Cs, creating a unique link between this national policy and strategy to the frontline.
 The aim is to capture the ‘spirit’ of London 2012, learning from the way Games Makers were recruited, trained and valued and instilling the spirit of energy and enthusiasm they created.

 The principles for the creation of this vibrant National Care Maker Network are:

-- To inspire young people – the first cohorts to be from student and first year nurses and midwives
+- To inspire young people – the first cohorts to be from student and first year nurses and midwives.

-- A shared purpose – to transform the NHS culture in nursing, midwifery and care staff
+- A shared purpose – to transform the NHS culture in nursing, midwifery and care staff.

-- Creativity – using social media and social movement expertise
+- Creativity – using social media and social movement expertise.

-- Diversity – ensuring representation from different ethnicities, backgrounds, range of experiences and opinions
+- Diversity – ensuring representation from different ethnicities, backgrounds, range of experiences and opinions.

 - To provide an amazing opportunity for individuals who will be exposed to a wide variety of experiences, activities, and people across the NHS.